-Morano married Giovanni Martinuzzi (1901–1978) in 1926, when she was 27 and he was 25.
-They had a son in 1937, but unfortunately, he died six months after birth.
-The marriage wasn’t happy (as Giovanni reportedly engaged in spousal abuse), and in 1938 she drove her husband out of the house and they separated, but were formally married until his death.
+Morano married Giovanni Martinuzzi (1901–1978) in 1926 when she was 27 and he was 25.
+They had a son in 1937 but unfortunately died six months after birth.
+The marriage wasn’t happy as Giovanni reportedly engaged in spousal abuse, and in 1938 she drove her husband out of the house.
+They separated but were still formally married until his death.
 She said she never took drugs, ate three eggs a day, and drank a glass of homemade brandy.
 Morano worked in a jute factory until 1954 and then worked as a cook in a kitchen at a boarding school until retiring in 1974 at the age of 74.